-As Android Police points out, a previous version of WearResponses required a rooted phone to work, but that’s no longer the case.
-Version 2.0 of WearResponses should work with any Android phone, and it adds support for all SMS applications (such as Hangouts, Messaging and third-party options).
+As Android Police points out, a previous version of Wear Responses required a rooted phone to work, but that’s no longer the case.
+Version 2.0 of Wear Responses should work with any Android phone.
+It supports all SMS applications, including Hangouts, Messaging, and third-party options.

-When you first launch the WearResponses phone app, it offers to scan your text message history for the phrases you use most frequently.
-You can then add them as canned responses with just a tap before going on to create your own.
-Once you have a list of responses, you can delete them with a swipe, edit them with a tap or clear them all through the top-right menu option.
+When you first launch the Wear Responses phone app.
+It offers to scan your text message history for the phrases you use most frequently.
+You can add them as canned responses with a tap before creating your own.
+Once you have a list of answers, you can delete them with a swipe.
+Edit them with a tap or clear them all through the top-right menu option.

 Things get a little trickier on the watch itself.
-WearResponses creates its own, separate notification on your smartwatch, thereby duplicating any notifications you already get from your default SMS app.
+Wear Responses creates a separate notification on your smartwatch.
+Thereby duplicating any messages you already get from your default SMS app.
 To stop this, you’ll have to block your main SMS app’s notifications from appearing on Android Wear.

-WearResponses isn’t the only option for extending Android Wear’s SMS functionality.
+Wear Responses isn’t the only option for extending Android Wear’s SMS functionality.
 Another app called Coffee adds even more flexibility through branching conversation trees.
-Both approaches have their merits; WearResponses is simpler and more straightforward, while Coffee increases the odds that you’ll never have to fall back on speech-to-text.
-Either way, more powerful text responses should definitely be on Google’s to-do list for future versions of Android Wear.
+Both approaches have their merits; Wear Responses is more straightforward.
+While Coffee increases the odds that you’ll never have to fall back on speech-to-text.
+Either way, more powerful text responses should definitely be on Androids’ to-do list for future versions of Android Wear.